sjkingo/django_auth_ldap3/README.md

    We specify `ModelBackend` as a fallback in case any superusers are defined locally in the database.

-2. Configure the LDAP URI to the directory server.
-It is recommended to use a DNS name:
+2. `django_auth_ldap3` requires at a minimum 2 settings to specify the connection to the directory server:

    ```
    AUTH_LDAP_URI = 'ldap://localhost:389'
+   AUTH_LDAP_BASE_DN = 'dc=example,dc=com'
    ```

-   Any valid LDAP URI is allowed here, and the port is optional and will default to 389 if not specified.
+   Any valid LDAP URI is allowed for the `AUTH_LDAP_URI` setting, with the port being optional and will default to 389 if not specified. `AUTH_LDAP_BASE_DN` must be set to the base container to perform any subtree searches from.

 ### Configuration for authenticating